EvelynGMaldonado/python/README.md

         --> it is represented by square brackets [] and the values are separated by comma (,).

 4. while True --> a way of deliverately inducing a loop that by default is going to go forever.

+5. Dictionaries (dict) --> data structure that allows us to associate one value with another.
+                      --> it is represented by curly braces {}, and it contains keys and values --> {"key": "value"} associated by colon (:), and separated by comma (,).